Hackerspace-Castellon/web-hackcs/src/content/en/agenda/dia-del-diseno-2022.md

 ---
-title: "Design, Creativity, and Technology Day 2022"
+title: Design, Creativity, and Technology Day 2022
-description: "On Wednesday, September 28th, 2022, in the ESTCE hall, the 5th edition of the Design, Creativity, and Technology Day will be held, where you can participate in various activities and a raffle."
+description: On Wednesday, September 28th, 2022, in the ESTCE hall, the 5th edition of the Design, Creativity, and Technology Day will be held, where you can participate in various activities and a raffle.
-pubDate: "2022-09-17"
+pubDate: 2022-09-17
-categories:
+categories: agenda
-  - "agenda"
 ---

 ### DESIGN, CREATIVITY, AND TECHNOLOGY DAY 2022